wizardbells/digital-marketing/README.md

 Tool Used: ChatGPT + Microsoft Word

 Task 3: SEO Strategy + Checklist:
 Coming to the third task i developed a complete SEO plan including keyword strategy, backlink-building, technical SEO, and local SEO.
-You also built a step-by-step checklist to ensure ongoing optimization and tracking.
+I also built a step-by-step checklist to ensure ongoing optimization and tracking.
 Tool Used: ChatGPT + SEO tools (Google Search Console and Google Analytic)

 Task 4: Brand Reputation Management:
-Fourth task was all about the strategy for monitoring, protecting, and improving TECHNOWORLD’s online reputation.
+Fourth and last task was all about the strategy for monitoring, protecting, and improving TECHNOWORLD’s online reputation.
 This included review handling, social media tone guidelines, monitoring tools, and crisis response templates.
 Tool Used: ChatGPT + research on tools like Google Alerts & Brand24

 *OUTPUT